 Welcome to Meridian Energy Massage in Olympia, WA!

 Chinese Medical Massage at its best!
-At Meridian Energy Massage, each session offers an integration of Traditional Chinese TuiNa, with the comfort of the Swedish Massage, to relieve most of the chronic pain.
-This therapy harnesses Ancient Wisdom of TuiNa for self-healing.
+At Meridian Energy Massage, each session offers an integration of Traditional Chinese Massage, TuiNa and Cupping, to relieve most of the chronic pain.
+This therapy harnesses Ancient Wisdom of Chinese Medical Massage for self-healing.

 TuiNa offers a wide range of benefits, both physiological as well as psychological, increasing well-being and the feeling of euphoria.
 It harmonizes yin and yang in the body by manipulating the body's energy points and the Qi in the acupuncture meridians.
 TuiNa speeds up the body's ability to heal itself.